 The Japanese FSA is encouraging offshore brokers to establish local offices

 Following on from the above point, the FSA in Japan is encouraging offshore providers that want to attract Japanese clients to establish branches in Japan and obtain FSA Japan licenses.

 The Japanese FSA is answerable to the Minister of Finance in Japan, and is a well-oiled machine with a wide scope of responsibility.
 Its main headquarters are located in Tokyo and it was established in 1998 by the Government to focus on inspecting and supervising all private financial institutions.

 It is also responsible for managing the stability of financial services in Japan and preventing the manipulation of the market.
 If issues of non-compliance are uncovered, it can initiate surveillance and investigation.

 The FSA Japan was originally established as an administrative body but in 2001 it became the external representative of the Cabinet Office of Japan.
 The Financial Reconstruction Commission was wound down, and all aspects relating to failed financial institutions became its responsibility as well.

 What does the FSA Japan do?

 The Financial Services Agency Japan is responsible for ensuring the stability of the country’s financial system.
 It also has responsibility for protecting depositors, insurance policyholders and security investors.
 It takes its responsibilities very seriously and ensures its aims are met with measures such as planning and policy making in relation to the financial system, supervision, and inspection of private sector financial institutions, and surveying securities transactions.
-The FSA Japan also does the following:

 - Establishes rules for market trading